Yate: Governance

-Historically part of Gloucestershire until 1974, it then became part of the district of Northavon within the newly formed county of Avon.
-In 1996, Avon was abolished.
-The area then became part of the unitary authority of South Gloucestershire and rejoined the ceremonial county of Gloucestershire.
+Yate is an ancient parish, historically part of Henbury Hundred in Gloucestershire.
+It was in Chipping Sodbury Rural District from 1894, and then the enlarged Sodbury Rural District from 1935.
+In 1974, it became part of the district of Northavon within the newly formed county of Avon.
+In 1996, Avon was abolished and Northavon became part of the new unitary South Gloucestershire, returning to the ceremonial county of Gloucestershire.
 Yate Town Council provides local services.